 A Palestinian filmmaker is writing a script in his New York apartment during the first Gulf war.
 As much as he tries to shut himself off from the exterior world, images of past wars in the Middle East come back to haunt him.

-This title is only available on Radical Closure.
+This title is available on Radical Closure and for single screenings upon request.

 Freed overlays the signal from two cameras pointed toward one another.
 Each camera is panned around to reveal a domestic environment.
 In a monosyllabic call and response Freed, along with her fellow operator, describe the content of the frame as the cameras move.
 During the piece, Freed and her collaborator present a contemplative series of observations into what is clearly an ongoing experiment.
 In discussion, Freed notes that the two cameras are not alike and create different imagery - they joke about both being transfixed to the monitor and suggest the cameras see more than they do.